petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Do we never, for example, return to data analysis after starting the writing or peer review process?

-Alternatively, we can think of a research project as one continuous iterative process.
+Instead, we could think of a research project as one continuous iterative process.
 Writing can be done the entire time.
 We can start writing the introduction to our first paper and thesis